-Many millions of people in the UK find it difficult to manage their money and people are facing hard choices with money throughout their lives.
-Most of us could and would make better decisions given the right support.
-Millions of pounds are spent each year, but we don’t know for sure which interventions are most effective in helping people manage their money better.
+Millions of pounds are spent on financial capability interventions each year, but we don’t know for sure which interventions are most effective in helping people manage their money better.

-The programme has been designed to build, gather and strengthen evidence of what works by testing and piloting potential new solutions, scaling up existing fin-cap interventions and evaluating existing projects.
+The What Works Programme has been designed to build, gather and strengthen evidence of what works by testing and piloting potential new solutions, scaling up existing financial capability interventions and evaluating existing projects.
 This has not been done within the financial capability landscape before and very little evidence currently exists.
 We used internal and external research, insights and policy knowledge to prioritise the areas we wanted to develop and evaluate.

 This approach will span many years, but each year we will learn a bit more, add to the evidence base, and step by step begin to build the picture of what works and just as crucially: what doesn’t.

-Since its launch, the What Works funds has given grants to 65 projects totalling around £11.7M
+Since its launch, the What Works Fund has awarded grants to 65 projects, totalling close to £12 million.

-The 65 projects are incredibly varied across channel, beneficiary and evaluation design.
-The fund has projects ranging from young children through to older people in retirement across a range channels ranging from intense face to face interventions through to digital and mobile app based support.
-Whilst the projects vary all of them have detailed robust evaluation plans in place.
+The 65 projects are incredibly varied across channel, beneficiary and evaluation design: Beneficiaries range from young children through to people in retirement.
+Delivery methods span multiple channels from intense one-to-one support right through to mobile app based support.
+While the projects vary, all of them have detailed robust evaluation plans in place.

-Details of all of the projects can be found via the link on the right-hand side of this page.
-All of the final evaluation reports will be loaded on to the Evidence Hub as they finish delivery and will be available to view.
+All of the final evaluation reports will be loaded on to the Evidence Hubopens in new window as they finish delivery for you to view.